gazhird/power-house/README.md

 ## Logo

-As currently unfamiliar with image design applications i seaked assistance for a basic .png Logo with a transparent background from ChatGPT i requested a modern style, featuring either dumbbells or a lightning bolt for a gym called 'Power House' with an electric blue colour. i accepted the first logo created made no edits or amendments.
+As currently unfamiliar with image design applications i seeked assistance for a basic .png Logo with a transparent background from ChatGPT i requested a modern style, featuring either dumbbells or a lightning bolt for a gym called 'Power House' with an electric blue colour. i amended the logo with an orange border and gained a second logo with the colours reveresed.

 ![alt text](https://github.com/gazhird/power-house/assets/image/ph-logo.png "Power house logo")